Emphysema

+Emphysema is a condition of the lung marked by abnormal enlargement of the alveoli with loss of pulmonary elasticity.
+Most commonly, emphysema refers to the permanent enlargement of air spaces (alveoli) in the lungs, and is also known as pulmonary emphysema.

-Emphysema, or pulmonary emphysema, is a lower respiratory tract disease, characterised by air-filled spaces (pneumatoses) in the lungs, that can vary in size and may be very large.
-The spaces are caused by the breakdown of the walls of the alveoli and they replace the spongy lung parenchyma.
+Emphysema is a lower respiratory tract disease, characterised by enlarged air-filled spaces in the lungs, that can vary in size and may be very large.
+The spaces are caused by the breakdown of the walls of the alveoli, which replace the spongy lung tissue.
 This reduces the total alveolar surface available for gas exchange leading to a reduction in oxygen supply for the blood.
-Emphysema usually affects the middle aged or older population because it takes time to develop with the effects of tobacco smoking, and other risk factors.
+Emphysema usually affects the middle aged or older population because it takes time to develop with the effects of tobacco smoking and other risk factors.
 Alpha-1 antitrypsin deficiency is a genetic risk factor that may lead to the condition presenting earlier.

 When associated with significant airflow limitation, emphysema is a major subtype of chronic obstructive pulmonary disease (COPD), a progressive lung disease characterized by long-term breathing problems and poor airflow.
 Without COPD, the finding of emphysema on a CT lung scan still confers a higher mortality risk in tobacco smokers.
-In 2016 in the United States there were 6,977 deaths from emphysema – 2.2 per 100,000 of the population.
+In 2016 in the United States there were 6,977 deaths from emphysema – 2.2 per 100,000 people.
 Globally it accounts for 5% of all deaths.
-A 2018 review of work on the effects of tobacco and cannabis smoking found that a possibly cumulative toxic effect could be a risk factor for developing emphysema, and spontaneous pneumothorax.
+A 2018 review of work on the effects of tobacco and cannabis smoking found that a possibly cumulative toxic effect could be a risk factor for developing emphysema and spontaneous pneumothorax.